 If you recall, I sort of struck out when packing for our six-week road trip last summer.
-Since space was at a premium on the M/V Explorer, I put a little more time and effort into what went in my two suitcases for our four-month circumnavigation this fall.
-(I still had plenty of misses.)
+Since space was at a premium on the M/V Explorer, I put a little more time and effort into what went in my two suitcases for our four-month circumnavigation while packing for Semester at Sea.

 With Semester at Sea’s Spring 2012 voyage departing in just two weeks, I compiled a list of what to pack—and what to leave behind—for all future participants.